EDITORS & AGENTS

 Stephanie Fretwell-Hill is a literary agent with a sales and editorial background.
 After starting her career in foreign rights at Walker Books in the UK, Stephanie moved home to the US as an acquiring editor at Peachtree Publishers.
 In 2016, she joined Red Fox Literary where she represents authors and illustrators of fiction and nonfiction picture books, middle grade, and YA.
 Some of her clients include R. W. Alley, Beth Anderson, Carolyn Crimi, Edith Cohn, Brad Sneed, Christina Soontornvat, and Archana Sreenivasan.
 Stephanie lives in North Carolina with her English husband, two very spirited daughters, and a rescued border collie.
 Stephanie will be providing a limited number of one-on-one manuscript critiques for fiction and nonfiction picture books and MG; please no high fantasy or sci fi.
 She will also provide a limited number of one-on-one portfolio reviews.

-Megan Ilnitzki has been with HarperCollins Children’s since 2017.
-She edits picture books through young adult titles, with a focus on middle grade.
+Meet Megan Ilnitzki, one of our esteemed Letters & Lines faculty members!
+She’s an editor at HarperCollins Children’s acquiring picture books through young adult titles, with a focus on middle grade.
 Her list includes books by Caroline Carlson, Alysa Wishingrad, M.O.
-Yuksel, Jason June, Jeanne Walker Harvey, Jacquetta Nammar Feldman, Breanna Carzoo, Samantha Berger, and more.
+Yuksel, Jason June, Jeanne Walker Harvey, Jacquetta Nammar Feldman, Rochelle Hassan, Breanna Carzoo, Samantha Berger, and more.
 She also works on the classic programs for Maurice Sendak, Shel Silverstein, C.S.
 Lewis’s The Chronicles of Narnia, and Eric Carle, and is part of the team for Soman Chainani’s New York Times bestselling The School for Good and Evil series.
-She is looking for character-driven picture books with breakout potential, commercial middle grade fantasy, and voice-driven contemporary middle grade and teen fiction.
+Ilnitzki holds a BA in English Language and Literature/Letters from Boston University.
+After completing three internships at different publishing houses, she landed at HarperCollins Children’s as an editorial intern/temporary editorial assistant.
+Ilnitzki then took a position with Disney Publishing Worldwide, where she moved from editorial assistant to assistant editor—before returning to HarperCollins Children’s as an associate editor in 2017.
+She is currently looking for character-driven picture books with breakout potential, commercial middle grade fantasy, and voice-driven contemporary middle grade and teen fiction.
 Across all age levels, she is particularly drawn to joyful, inclusive stories and diverse voices.
 Megan will be providing a limited number of one-on-one picture book, middle grade, and YA manuscript critiques as well as a limited number of one-on-one portfolio reviews.

 Aneeka Kalia joined Viking Children’s Books in 2017 and is now an Assistant Editor.
 She edits picture books, and Middle Grade and Young Adult novels (and graphic novels) with a focus on contemporary, realistic fiction.
 She particularly enjoys funny, family/intergenerational, and food-related stories.
 In her free time, Aneeka drinks coffee, tries her hand at cooking, hikes, and plays soccer and tennis.
 Aneeka will provide a limited number of one-on-one picture book, middle grade, and YA manuscript critiques (for MG and YA, no more than 10 page samples).
 Her preference is for PB manuscripts.
 In all genres, she would prefer contemporary/realistic stories and historical.
 No high fantasy or nonfiction (light fantasy/magical realism is ok).